-Receiver and forward assist with barrel, barrel extension and hand guard
+Receiver and forward assist with barrel, gas tube assembly, barrel extension and hand guard

 The upper receiver carries the barrel and barrel extension which are fastened into the receiver by the threaded barrel nut under the hand guard.
+The hand guard may be removed from the receiver by compressing the delta ring, to expose the gas tube assembly (unless the hand guard is of the free floating type).

-The upper receiver is machined to provide guides for the bolt assembly which rests under spring tension directly into the barrel extension.
+The upper receiver is machined to provide guides for the bolt assembly which locks directly into the barrel extension.

 The top of the upper receiver forms a picatinny style mounting rail.

 The forward assist is a plunger mounted on the right hand side of the upper receiver and provides a method to push the bolt carrier fully forward.
-It is inoperable in the 17 HMR configuration.